-- Black Swallowort (Cynanchum nigrum and C. rossicum)
+- Black Swallowort (Cynanchum nigrum)

 - Common Buckthorn

+- Dog-strangling vine (Cynanchum rossicum)

 - Giant Hogweed

 - Garlic Mustard

 - Japanese Knotweed

 - Non-native Honeysuckles (including: Lonicera japonica, L. maakii, L. tatarica, L. x belli and L. xylosteum)

 - Purple Loostrife

-- Common Reed
+- Common Reed (Phragmites sp.)

 The City currently has a management methodology for Giant Hogweed.
 However, due to limited staff resources, it relies on City staff, consultants, and residents to report locations of the plant.
 To date, the management approach has been quite effective, however the management of this species could benefit from a more proactive approach that seeks to map the locations where this species occurs throughout the City.
 Other species are managed on a relatively ad hoc basis, largely in response to opportunities presented by volunteer groups.